Pixboost/website-hugo-theme/site/content/blog/png-optimisation/index.md

 ## Intro

-PNG and JPEG are the two oldest formats that web developers use to add images to their web pages.
-Web standards came a long way, and we use next generation formats, such as WebP/AVIF/JpegXL, to deliver an image to the end user.
+PNG and JPEG are the two oldest image formats that web developers use to add graphics on their web pages.
+Web standards came a long way, and often we use next generation formats, such as WebP/AVIF/JpegXL, to deliver an image to the end user.
 But JPEG and PNG are still the source of truth most of the time.

+{{< tweet 1455172402405679106 >}}

 In this article I'll explain why converting PNG to the next-gen format is not as straightforward and how we went about it.

 We use Go and [MagickWand](https://imagemagick.org/script/magick-wand.php) library for the code snippets.
-You can get the latest version of the library using [ImageMagick docker image](https://github.com/dooman87/imagemagick-docker).
+You can get the latest version of the library using [ImageMagick docker image](https://github.com/dooman87/imagemagick-docker) that I maintain.

 Our opensource Image CDN ["transformimgs" that available on Github](https://github.com/Pixboost/transformimgs) is using the approach from this blog, and it works quite well in production.